cntools/rawdraw/README.md

 ## Platform statuses

  * Windows, 100% Support for CNFGOGL and/or CNFGRASTERIZER, Native (GDI32) does not support alpha-blitting, or variable line width.
- * Linux, 100% Support for CNFGOGL and/or CNFGRASTERIZER, Native (X11) doe not support alpha-blitting, or variable line thickness
+ * Linux, 100% Support for CNFGOGL and/or CNFGRASTERIZER, Native (X11) does not support alpha-blitting, or variable line thickness
 .
  * Android, 100% Support for CNFGOGL (It is forced on) CNFGRASTERIZER not allowed.
  * WASM, 100% Support for CNFGOGL